-A business glossary is a way used to describe the meaning of your data about your company, how it operates and the other data it gathers, by means of business terms (or other business objects).
-Business terms are composed standardly from names and definitions of things your company gathers data about, harmonized, and agreed upon by every responsible stakeholder.
+A business glossary is a way used to describe the meaning of your data about your company, how it operates, and the other data it gathers, by means of business terms (or other business objects).
+Business terms are composed standardly of names and definitions of things your company gathers data about, harmonized, and agreed upon by every responsible stakeholder.
 The ability to encourage interdepartmental use of harmonized metrics and definitions is what makes a business glossary such a powerful and integral approach to proper data management.

 Without a business glossary, any data governance initiative is most likely condemned to fail.

 In their day-to-day work reporting and BI teams need to interpret data from reports and convert them into suggestions for the management to base their next business decision on.
 But how can you be sure the data is being interpreted accurately and that BI teams understand and use the data correctly?

 Reading a report and coming across a vague or ambiguous metric is a relatable situation.
 Maybe an acronym to which you can imagine ten different interpretations, a term such as “Active Customer” where the definition of “active” pretty much depends on the reader’s perspective, or a word you’ve outright never seen in this context before, such as “Godfathers”.